raku-community-modules/XML/README.md

-# Exemel: An Object-Oriented XML Framework for Perl 6
+# An Object-Oriented XML Framework for Perl 6

 ## Introduction

-Exemel is a full fledged XML library for Perl 6.
+XML (originally called Exemel) is a full fledged XML library for Perl 6.

 It handles parsing, generating, manipulating and querying XML.
 It supports element queries, parent element information, namespaces,